List of Frankish kings: Kings in Neustria and Burgundy (613–679)

-Kings of the Austrasian Franks (511–679)

-Merovingian dynasty

-Chlothar II defeated Brunhilda and her grandson, reunifying the kingdom.
-However, in 623, to appease the local nobility and also secure the borders, he gave the Austrasians his young son as their own king.
-His son and successor, Dagobert I, emulated this move by appointing a sub-king for Aquitaine, with a seat at Toulouse, in 629 and Austrasia in 634.
+Chlothar II defeated Brunhilda and her great-grandson, Sigibert II, reunifying the kingdom.
+By that time the realms of Neustria, Burgundy and Austrasia had developed regional identities.
+In order to appease the local nobility, Austrasia was usually ruled by separate king, often a son or brother of the king ruling in Neustria and Burgundy.
+A similar arrangement for Aquitaine was short-lived.

+Kings in Austrasia (623–679)

+Chlothar II had reunified the kingdom in 613.
+By that time the realms of Neustria, Burgundy and Austrasia had developed regional identities.
+In order to appease the local nobility, Clothar made his young son, Dagobert I, king of Austrasia.
+Austrasia was usually ruled by a separate king, often a son or brother of the king ruling in Neustria and Burgundy, for the following decades.

-Kings of the Franks (679–840)
+Later Kings of the Franks (679–751)

-Merovingian dynasty

 Theuderic III was recognized as king of all the Franks in 679.
 From then on, the kingdom of the Franks can be treated as a unit again for all but a very brief period of civil war.
 This is the period of the roi fainéant, "do-nothing kings" who were increasingly overshadowed by their mayors of the palace.